rotationalio/rotational.io/content/en/blog/2024-08-09-juggling-approaches-to-recommender-systems.md

 slug: "juggling-approaches-to-recommender-systems"
 date: "2024-08-07T21:01:57-04:00"
 draft: false
-image: /img/blog/2024-08-09-juggling-approaches-to-recommender-systems/messy-room-disorder-concept-living-room-bedroom-scattered-clothes-stuff-floor.jpg
+image: /img/blog/2024-08-09-juggling-approaches-to-recommender-systems/messy-room.webp
-photo_credit: "Image by [user15285612 on Freepik](https://www.freepik.com/free-photo/messy-room-disorder-concept-living-room-bedroom-scattered-clothes-stuff-floor_16061550.htm#fromView=search&page=1&position=14&uuid=7a006e0c-a3a2-4d06-88c4-986580433851)"
+photo_credit: "Image by [user15285612 on Freepik](https://www.freepik.com/free-photo/messy-room-disorder-concept-living-room-bedroom-scattered-clothes-stuff-floor_16061550.htm)"
 authors: ['Nneka Okigbo']
 profile: /img/team/nneka-okigbo.webp
-tags: ['Sentiment Analysis', 'Recommender System', 'GLiNER', 'Prodigy']
+tags: ['Sentiment Analysis', 'GLiNER', 'Prodigy']
 description: "Add Description Here"
 ---

 Messy rooms are a hassle.
 They can leave you sifting through piles of random things until you find what you’re looking for.
 In the messy world in which we live, the progress of the recommender system and the many approaches one can take in developing one seeks to achieve the goal of the desired choice while eliminating the hassle.

 <!--more-->
 My room can get quite messy.
 It’s not that I am a messy person, hopefully; but rather there are too many things to organize.
 I have so many clothes I cannot remember the last time I saw the carpet on the floor of my closet.
 Things do not seem to stay where I put them, as if they have a mind of their own.
 The thing I struggle to realize is how all of these things came to be mine.
 I surely do not need all of these clothes now, but at some point, I must have thought it to be the best choice.
 With the conception of Amazon and the click of three buttons I can reside within the comfort of my room and whatever I desire will be at my door by tomorrow morning.
 The irony of it all is that I never have anything to wear.
 There will always be something new.
 It is human nature to have desire.
 Some are innate while others develop as we do.
 As time flows the only constant is that everything changes.
 Everything from the thoughts in our minds to the environment around us, nothing remains exactly as it was.
 With this evolution, desire leads mankind to innovate on all fronts.